-NHASCD is delighted to welcome three new members of the Board of Directors.
+NHASCD is delighted to welcome two new members of the Board of Directors.

 Wendy Perron earned her B.A. and Masters degrees from U.N.H. and is the Director of English Learner Instruction for the Manchester School District.
 Along with providing instructional leadership to all students and staff in the district's English Learner program, Wendy works in community programming and coordinates curriculum and assessments for Manchester's 1,500 EL students.
 From 2003-2006 Wendy was a Social Studies teacher at Londonderry Middle School where she also was a Mentor Teacher and responsible for developing professional development sessions to support all teachers new to the district.
 In addition, Wendy has taught an array of courses for UNH/ Manchester and Kansas State University as well as volunteering at Manchester's Community Centers to teach adult refugee/ immigrant students.
 Other volunteer work includes having served on the New Boston School Board; presently she is a member of the ESSA English Learner Advisory Team at the NH Dept. of Education.